jourquin/BoxCoxLogit/plugin/README.md

 # User specific modal choice plugins for Nodus

-“BoxCox1.java” and “BoxCox2.java” are two user-defined modal choice plugins.
+“BoxCox1.java” and “BoxCox2.java” (GPLv3 license, using Nodus API) are two user-defined modal choice plugins.
 Once compiled
 ([JDK version 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
 or above must be installed on your computer) using the provided